Women in Laos

-Laotian women have long been active participants in their nation's society, involved in politics, driving social transformation and development, becoming active in the world of business and serving as nurses and food producers for the military.
-Due to modernization and rural uprooting, Lao women have begun to embrace lifestyles that are foreign to traditional Laotian ideals.
+Women have been active participants in Laos's society, involved in politics, driving social transformation and development, becoming active in the world of business.
+Due to modernization and rural uprooting, women have begun to embrace lifestyles that are foreign to certain ideals.

 Legal status

-Under the Constitution of Laos, Lao women are legally equal to Lao men.
+Under the Constitution of Laos, women are legally equal to men.
 They have the right to vote and to inherit property.
-In practice, the roles and status of women in Lao society often depend on ethnic affiliation.
-In some cases, as in the status of Lao Loum women, the youngest daughter is often assigned the task of caring for elderly parents in return for inheritance benefits like land and business.
+In practice, the roles and status of women in Lao society sometimes depend on ethnic affiliation.
+In some cases, as in the status of Lao Loum women, the youngest daughter is sometimes assigned the task of caring for elderly parents in return for inheritance benefits like land and business.

 After receiving her inheritance, the daughter does not obtain direct control over the land or business, as her husband possesses executive power over such matters.
 Other women from different ethnic groups do not inherit anything.
 In 1993, the government of Lao established a program of land surveying and titling which was nominally more beneficial to female landholders.
-National legislation declaring Lao men and women as "equally entitled to hold property" was also promulgated, including the Family Law proclaiming that "any property purchased during marriage is regarded as joint property", and that the "land owned by a woman prior to her marriage remains her individual property, as does any land she inherits from her parents”.
+National legislation declaring Lao men and women as "equally entitled to hold property" was promulgated, including the Family Law proclaiming that "any property purchased during marriage is regarded as joint property", and that the "land owned by a woman prior to her marriage remains her individual property, as does any land she inherits from her parents”.

 Workforce

-Many rural Lao women undertake a variety of semi-formal roles in their communities, including handicrafts, commerce, public health, and education, in addition to their traditional roles as homemakers and the caretakers of children.
-In the cities and at the government level, Lao women are underrepresented, particularly in high-level positions.
-In terms of wages, women typically receive lower salaries than men.
+Some rural women undertake a variety of semi-formal roles in their communities, including handicrafts, commerce, public health, and education, in addition to roles as homemakers and the caretakers of children.

 Religion

-In connection with Lao Buddhism and traditional beliefs, many Lao women are taught that they can only attain nirvana after they have been reborn as men.
+In connection with Lao Buddhism and traditional beliefs, some women are taught that they can only attain nirvana after they have been reborn as men.